Professor, Child Development

 Programs I Oversee:

 Development Training Consortium: Contact me if you need a Child Development Permit.

 AB 212 Cares: Contact me if you need an Educational Plan for AB 212 CARES.

 My journey here at Palomar College began as a student right after high school.
 Once I completed my GE and first Child Development course, I transferred to Humboldt State University and earned my BA in Child Development.
 After returning to the San Diego area, I earned my MS from National University.

 I have been working in the field of Child Development since 1986.
 Over the years, I have worked in just about every setting, from a licensed family child care, a before and after school program, Head Start, a private for-profit center, and a state funded center.
 I have had just about every position available in the field from aide to director.

-I began my work career at Palomar College in January of 1995 as a teacher of the 2-3 year olds at the Child Development Center on campus.
+I began my work career at Palomar College in January of 1995 as a teacher of the 2-3 year olds at the Early Childhood Education Lab Schools on campus.
 While at the Center, I was a teacher, site supervisor, and coordinator.
 While at the same time, I began teaching as part-time in the Child Development Department in 1996 and became full-time in 2000.
 I have also served as Department Chair.
-One of the best parts of my job is not only to teach Child Development classes, but to also be the Child Development Center Liaison.
+One of the best parts of my job is not only to teach Child Development classes, but to also be the Early Childhood Education Lab School Liaison.
 I have been the Liaison since 2003.
 I am the link between the Center and the administration on campus.

 On a more personal note, I met my husband while taking a communications class here at Palomar.
 We were married in 1995 and have a wonderful teenage son, who is always challenging me to use my education and experience.
 I was born and raised in Escondido and live there with my family.
 When I have some free time, I enjoy photography, needle work, gardening, and doing anything hands-on.
 Even as the years go on, each and every day I am thankful for all that Palomar College has given to me.